 The PAU consists of two phases:

-- General phase compulsory for all students who have passed the LOMLOE Baccalaureate or previous educational systems, and have not previously passed the entrance exam (Selectividad, PAU or EBAU).
+- General phase, mandatory for all students who have completed the LOMLOE Baccalaureate or previous educational systems, and have not previously passed the access test (Selectividad, PAU or EBAU).

 - Three common subjects 2nd year of high school LOMLOE: